Correct chronology of Atlantis

 When did Atlantis appear and when did it disappear?

-by Georgeos Díaz-Montexano, Writer, Expert in ancient languages and writing of lost civilizations, Accepted Member of The Epigraphic Society, President Emeritus of the Scientific Atlantology International Society (SAIS), Historical-Scientific Atlantology Adviser for National Geographic Channel and for James Francis Cameron & Simcha Jacobovici Producers.
+by Georgeos Díaz-Montexano, Writer, Expert in ancient languages and writing of lost civilizations, Vitalitius Accepted Member of The Epigraphic Society, President Emeritus of the Scientific Atlantology International Society (SAIS), Historical-Scientific Atlantology Adviser for National Geographic Channel and for James Francis Cameron & Simcha Jacobovici Producers.

 I have been asked these questions many times.
 As a matter of fact, they are the most frequently asked questions – alongside with the location of Atlantis- for the last two decades, since I started publishing my investigation about Atlantis.

 After all the evidence I have been able to gather over these years (epigraphic and paleographic evidence (written primary sources) and seismological evidence (new findings about seismic tsunamis around the Atlantic area and Gulf of Cadiz)), my most updated and rigorous reply – up to this very moment- is that the end of Atlantis, that is, when it was destroyed by a great seismic-tsunami cataclysm must have happened at some point between 2600 and 1550 BC (and it had nothing to do with volcanoes, as the reading of primary sources made clear).
 This is the most accurate time frame that I have been able to establish, according to the existing evidence and circumstantial proof.
 Atlantis timeline can be summarized as follows: